 Personally, I like this good vs. bad latch image from www.babygooroo.com.

 A note about latch

 Remember neither of you has much experience, so this is a learning process for you both.
-With time it will get easier, and if you’re still nursing in a few months, you’ll never even think about something as basic as latch.
+Just focus on getting a comfortable position and baby’s mouth open wide, then practice and keep patient.
+With time it will get easier, and if you’re still nursing in a few months you’ll never even think about something as basic as the latch.

 Did you overcome latch problems?
 Please comment and let me know what helped you!